-Outreach teams will be traveling across the city looking for vulnerable individuals and persuading them to stay, and the teams even allow people to bring their pets into accommodation.
+Outreach teams will be travelling across the city looking for vulnerable individuals and persuading them to stay, and the teams even allow people to bring their pets into accommodation.
 This emergency accommodation is available to all rough sleepers, even those with no recourse to public funds.
-If the teams cannot persuad a rough sleeper to come indoors they will provide them with hot food and blankets.
+If the teams cannot persuade a rough sleeper to come indoors they will provide them with hot food and blankets.

 Councillor Rachael Robathan, Cabinet Member for Housing, said:

 “During the winter period it is important to have warm accommodation available to everyone in need, especially vulnerable rough sleepers.
 Our serious weather emergency protocol makes available many extra beds, along with a wide range of support, when the temperature drops below zero.